Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other

 Required environmental authorisations from federal, state and local government agencies for oil and gas-related activities depend on where the activities are occurring and the types of activity.
 Federal environmental laws will set minimum standards for environmental permits, but the states may impose more restrictive standards and require authorisations to address local interests.
 There also are multistate commissions with responsibility for protecting river basins that may require a project to obtain authorisation before commencing oil or gas-related activities within their jurisdiction.

 The National Environmental Policy Act and similar state laws require federal and state agencies that provide land or permits for oil or gas-related projects to evaluate the environmental effects of that action.
 State or local government permits will likely be required for drilling and installing wells.
-The applicable governmental authorities may require additional authorisations, disclosures and public notifications if hydraulic fracturing is used to develop or stimulate the well.
-Depending on the extent of the project, general or individual permits under the federal Clean Water Act and state laws would be required for affecting jurisdictional waters, including wetlands.
+The applicable governmental authorities may require additional authorisations, disclosures, and public notifications if hydraulic fracturing is used to develop or stimulate the well.
+Depending on the extent of the project, general or individual permits under the federal Clean Water Act and state laws would be required for impacting jurisdictional waters, including wetlands.
 The potential impact on species and cultural resources may be assessed in connection with such permits.
 Additional authorisations may be required if the project is proposed for an area subject to flooding or near a waterbody.
 Permits and plans for the management of storm water during construction may be required depending on the type of activity the construction supports and the amount of land disturbed.
 Often, a project that requires a permit for air emissions from operations will need to have its initial permit before commencing construction.
 The withdrawal, use and discharge of water for a new project can be subject to significant, time-consuming regulatory authorisations from federal, state and river basin agencies.

 What environmental protection requirements apply to the operation of oil and gas facilities?